Review: Dave Franco's Horror Film 'The Rental' Overstays Its Welcome

 If you've never seen a horror movie before in your life, then you may be surprised and even satisfied with what The Rental offers.
 If you're a fan of the genre, however, there's nothing new or gnarly to be gleaned from Franco's directorial debut.
 Had it instead focused on the life-shattering consequences that come from cheating on your wife with your co-worker, who also happens to be your brother's girlfriend, it could have really tapped into something.
 While doing research for this review, I was reading through the production materials provided by IFC Films and I came across this bit from an interview (via Mulderville) with Franco that really just sums up everything about the intent of this movie and how widely it misses its mark.

-Your movie is expressly about homebound paranoia—not being about to trust one's surroundings.
+Your movie is expressly about homebound paranoia—not being able to trust one's surroundings.
 Do you hope that viewers see The Rental as an unwitting metaphor for what we’re all going through right now?

 […] I know this is a grandiose statement, but we figured if we executed the story well, then it could do for home-sharing what Jaws did for the water.
 In the very least, I think it will make everyone look back on every rental home they've stayed in and wonder if they were being watched.